nathancao405/Aircraft-Classification/README.md

-# Aircraft Classification using Deep Learning
+# ✈️ Aircraft Classification using TensorFlow

-## Overview

-This project builds an end-to-end deep learning image classifier capable of identifying **100 different aircraft variants** using TensorFlow and MobileNetV2.
-The model uses transfer learning and fine-tuning to classify aircraft images from the FGVC Aircraft Dataset.
+An end-to-end deep learning project that classifies **100 aircraft variants** using the **FGVC Aircraft Dataset**.
+The project leverages **transfer learning with MobileNetV2**, TensorFlow data pipelines, and fine-tuning to build an image classification model capable of distinguishing visually similar aircraft.

-This project demonstrates the complete machine learning workflow, including:

-- Data preprocessing
-- Exploratory data analysis (EDA)
-- TensorFlow data pipelines
-- Data augmentation
-- Transfer learning with MobileNetV2
-- Model fine-tuning
-- Performance evaluation
-- Prediction visualization

 ---

+## Project Overview

+This project demonstrates the complete deep learning workflow from raw image data to model evaluation.
+The primary objective was to build a classifier capable of recognizing aircraft variants despite subtle visual differences between classes.

+### Skills Demonstrated

+- Deep Learning with TensorFlow/Keras
+- Transfer Learning
+- Fine-Tuning Pretrained Models
+- Image Preprocessing
+- TensorFlow Data Pipelines (`tf.data`)
+- Data Augmentation
+- Model Evaluation
+- Classification Metrics
+- Jupyter Notebook Development

+---

 ## Dataset

-**Dataset:** FGVC Aircraft Dataset
+**FGVC Aircraft Dataset**

-- 100 aircraft variants
+- **100 aircraft variants**
-- Approximately 10,000 aircraft images
+- **~10,000 aircraft images**
-- Images divided into training, validation, and testing sets
+- Training, validation, and testing splits
+- Fine-grained aircraft classification benchmark

-The dataset can be downloaded from the official FGVC Aircraft website.
+> **Note:** The dataset is not included in this repository due to its size.
+It can be downloaded from the official FGVC Aircraft Dataset website.

 ---

-## Technologies Used
+## Technologies

 - Python
 - TensorFlow / Keras